Timinator2000/PySkillz/markdowns/90 - making contributions/03 - create a new exercise.md

+# Placing Your Exercise

-# Creating a New Exercise
+# Creating Your Exercise

-To create a new exercise, three files must be placed together in a single folder:
+To create a new exercise, three files must be placed together the folder you just created:

 * `exercise_name_solution.py`
   * Your working solution to the exercise.